Kaaz/DiscordBot/readme.md

 Bans a user for a while

-Accessible though: tempban
+Accessible through: tempban

 Usable in public channels

 #### Usage